Nmyhi/burnandbeyond/README.md

     - To be able to access the company's social media sites and the quotation form in case they want to send new requests.

 * Frequent visitor goals
-    - Using the webshop to click and order prodects they liked before.
+    - Using the webshop to click and order products they liked before.

 ### Strategic Trade offs